What is cancer?

 - The amount of chemotherapy in the saliva is unknown, so please discourage your dog from licking you, especially facial licking.

 - Its okay for your pets to share the same water and food bowls if they are cleaned daily.

 - You can still pet and hug your pet as normal.

 What do I need to bring to my first consultation appointment?

 To get the most out of your visit, it is ideal for us to have as much information as possible BEFORE your appointment so we can completely review the case history and test results.
 Please request that your primary care veterinarian fax all pertinent reports to us ahead of your appointment.
 We also need to examine your pet in order to make the most accurate assessment and to formulate the most appropriate recommendations, so we do require that you bring your pet to the consultation appointment.
 We are unable to offer phone consultation to pet owners without examining your pet.
 However, we are able to discuss cases with your primary care veterinarian who can convey some initial information to you.

 Can my pet continue routine preventative care while on chemotherapy?

-Routine preventative medications should absolutely be continued during chemotherapy.
-Prior to starting chemotherapy, you should make sure that your pet is up to date on all the routine vaccinations.
+Routine preventative care should absolutely be continued during chemotherapy.
+Prior to starting chemotherapy, you should make sure that your pet is up to date on all routine vaccinations.
 Recent evidence suggests that vaccinations can also be safely administered during chemotherapy, in contrast to the long held assumption that chemotherapy decreases the efficacy of vaccination or can make vaccination dangerous.
 Heartworm preventative and flea/tick preventative medicines should also be continued during chemotherapy to prevent potentially life-threatening infections that may require delays in chemotherapy treatment.